 - 2 percentage of Lansing inmates/participants who have been reconvicted of a crime and are back in prison

 - Nationally, 68 percent of inmates are resentenced for a new crime within 3 year's nationally (National Institute of Justice)

 Why Is This Program Needed?

-- Creates self-sufficiency and self-confidence for inmates as they start to realize a better path in life and gain the necessary skills to attain it
+Providing inmates with an education creates self-sufficiency and self-confidence as they start to realize a better path in life and gain the necessary skills to attain it.